Denice Hicks, Executive Artistic Director

 Laramie Hearn, Artistic & Production Associate

-Laramie Hearn is an NSF artistic and production associate, co-founder of Woven Theatre Company, and freelance director in the Nashville area.
+Aside from her work with NSF, Laramie is co-founder of Woven Theatre Company and freelance director in the Nashville area.
 She is an alumna of Nashville Shakespeare Festival’s Apprentice company, and will be making her NSF mainstage directing debut with Pericles.
 She holds a BFA in Directing from Belmont University.
 Nashville credits include KIMBERLY AKIMBO (Verge Theater), BRILLIANT TRACES (Pipeline Collective), DECISION HEIGHT and SILENT SKY (Woven Theatre Company), RESERVOIR DOGS, A PLAY FOR 7 WOMEN (Sideshow Fringe) and JULIUS CAESAR (Belmont University.)

 Duties for NSF include Apprentice Company Director, Voice and Text Coach, Teaching Artist, Head of School at Nashville Shakes and more.
 He earned a BFA from Texas State University and an MFA from the University of Wisconsin-Madison.
 As an actor, teaching artist, and/or voice & text coach, Santiago has worked at The Oregon Shakespeare Festival, American Players Theatre, Illinois Shakespeare Festival, Pennsylvania Shakespeare Festival, Muse of Fire Shakespeare, Door Shakespeare, Writers Theatre, Forward Theatre Company, Definition Theatre, TPAC, NCT, Nashville Rep, Shakespeare Rep, The Theatre Bug, and From the Branch of which he served as its artistic director for 6 years.
 Santiago also works as an adjunct professor at Lipscomb and MTSU.
 He is the recipient of the Horton Foote and Robert Yeager Award for directing as well as the Advanced Opportunity Fellowship.